-Planning a trip to Lisbon on a budget is definitely possible.
+Planning a trip to Lisbon on a budget IS possible.
 Lisbon is the capital of Portugal and it’s surprisingly affordable compared to other capital cities in Western Europe.

-Like all my budget travel guides, I believe that it’s possible to travel well without spending a fortune.
-My boyfriend, my sister and I traveled to Portugal together in December for 7 nights (5 nights in Lisbon and 2 nights in Porto).
+My husband, sister and I traveled to Portugal together in December for 7 nights (5 nights in Lisbon and 2 nights in Porto).
 This also included a daytrip to Sintra, which is a 40-minute train ride from Lisbon.

 We spent a grand total of $1,272.
 35 Canadian dollars per person.
 This is approximately $969.66 USD per person.

 Here’s a quick breakdown of our Portugal spending:

 (All prices are listed in Canadian dollars).

 We flew direct from Toronto to Lisbon with Airtransat.
 I used some of my credit card points to save money on flights.

 Side Note: I use my credit card to pay for groceries, entertainment, dining out, transportation and so on.

 I set a reminder to pay it off in full each week so I can track my spending and make sure I am staying within my monthly budget.
 I have never paid interest on my credit card because I always pay it off in full.